veeral-patel/true-positive/README.md

 ### Backend

-I deploy to Heroku utomatically when I push to my master branch on GitHub, but if not, run:
+I deploy to Heroku automatically when I push to my master branch on GitHub, but if not, run:

 ```
 git subtree push --prefix backend heroku master